Ruth Patterson, PhD, on Time-Restricted Eating in Humans & Breast Cancer Prevention

 C-reactive protein (CRP)

 A ring-shaped protein found in blood plasma.
 CRP levels rise in response to inflammation and infection, or following a heart attack, surgery, or trauma.
-It is one of several proteins often referred to as acute phase reactants.
-CRP binds to the phosphocholine expressed on the surface of dead or dying cells and some bacteria.
-This activates the complement system, promoting phagocytosis by macrophages, which clears necrotic and apoptotic cells and bacteria.
+CRP is one of several proteins often referred to as acute phase reactants.
+It binds to the phosphocholine expressed on the surface of dead or dying cells and some bacteria, activating the complement system and promoting phagocytosis by macrophages, which clears necrotic and apoptotic cells and bacteria.
 The high-sensitivity CRP test (hsCRP) measures low levels of CRP in the blood to identify low levels of inflammation that are associated with risk of developing cardiovascular disease.

 A naturally occurring substance capable of stimulating cellular growth, proliferation, healing, and differentiation.
 Growth factors typically act as signaling molecules between cells.
 Examples include cytokines and hormones that bind to specific receptors on the surface of their target cells.

 Hemoglobin A1C (Glycated Hemoglobin)

 A blood test that measures the amount of glycated hemoglobin in a person’s red blood cells.
 The hemoglobin A1c test is often used to assess long-term blood glucose control in people with diabetes.
 Glycation is a chemical process in which a sugar molecule bonds to a lipid or protein molecule, such as hemoglobin.
 As the average amount of plasma glucose increases, the fraction of glycated hemoglobin increases in a predictable way.
 In diabetes mellitus, higher amounts of glycated hemoglobin, indicating poorer control of blood glucose levels, have been associated with cardiovascular disease, nephropathy, neuropathy, and retinopathy.
 Also known as HbA1c.

 A critical element of the body’s immune response.
 Inflammation occurs when the body is exposed to harmful stimuli, such as pathogens, damaged cells, or irritants.
 It is a protective response that involves immune cells, cell-signaling proteins, and pro-inflammatory factors.
 Acute inflammation occurs after minor injuries or infections and is characterized by local redness, swelling, or fever.
 Chronic inflammation occurs on the cellular level in response to toxins or other stressors and is often “invisible.”
 It plays a key role in the development of many chronic diseases, including cancer, cardiovascular disease, and diabetes.